 Now you know who you should work with you need to make yourself visible to them.
 Remember this is a gradual process.
 You will not gain anything by jumping steps in order to hurry things up.

-The starting point of your relationship with the influencer is simply signing up for their emails and their social media sites.
+The starting point of your relationship with the influencer is to sign up for their emails and their social media sites.
 Bloggers love people on their email lists and often tailor special messages and deals for them.
 It certainly gives you a head start for finding when a blogger posts new content.

 Most people on these lists are simply passive subscribers.
 They sign up and wait for content to arrive in their inboxes.
 If you do that, though, you will simply disappear into the masses.